isomerpages/moe-jingshanpri/_student-development/ALP Green Explorers @ JS.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/ALP 2025/science_6.png">
 </div>
-<p>To cultivate mindful habits, such as minimizing food wastage, purchasing
+<p>To cultivate mindful habits, such as minimising food wastage, purchasing
 or ordering only what is needed, and reusing waste materials, both staff and students practise <strong>food waste recycling</strong>.
 Food waste is recycled into compost using strategically placed food composters in